bfFrog/elite-qualifier/README.md

 # Steam Price Monitor

-This is my c2c elite qualifier project
+This is my Code2College Elite qualifier project.

 ## Table of Contents